2026 World Cup Qualification: Predicting England's lineup vs Latvia

 LW - Marcus Rashford

-Since his loan to Villa last season, Marcus Rashford has looked like his old self again, and the now-Barcelona man will be raring to go back on home soil.
+Since his loan to Villa last season, Marcus Rashford has looked like his old self again, and having now found his feet in a Barcelona shirt, it could be difficult for Tuchel to start anyone in his place - despite Anthony Gordon's good form.

 Is Trent Alexander-Arnold in the England squad?